-United States Merchant Marine Academy Athletic Director Mo White is proud to announce the hiring of Rob Pryor as the next Head Men’s Basketball Coach at the Academy.
-Pryor began his post on Tuesday, Sept.
+Rob Pryor was named the Head Men’s Basketball Coach at the Academy on Tuesday, Sept.
 5, 2017.

 “We are thrilled to welcome Rob on board and we have very high hopes for his success here at the Academy,” commented White.
 “With a great background like his, Rob brings a wealth of knowledge to Kings Point and we are confident our men’s basketball student-athletes and the program as a whole will benefit from it on many different levels.”

 No stranger to the way of life at a federal academy, Pryor is a 1997 graduate of the United States Air Force Academy.
 He also coached as an assistant with the Falcons’ men’s basketball team for five seasons.
 This will help him understand the unique learning situations and regimented lifestyles that the Midshipmen at USMMA experience here at Kings Point.

 “We are very excited to welcome Coach Rob Pryor and his family to the USMMA community,” added USMMA Superintendent RADM James Helis.
 “Coach Pryor understands the student-athlete experience at a federal service academy and will be a role model of respect, honor and service for us all.”